-Using intermediate outcome targets can also simplify operational management and expedite implementation.
-A long period of time can often elapse between the implementation of countermeasures (international vehicle safety measures are an example) and their final impact in terms of reduced final outcomes (deaths and injuries).
-Intermediate outcome targets for improving vehicle safety quality (e.g. by using Euro NCAP star ratings) can speed up implementation through national fast-tracking of improvements via public procurement and safe travel policies.
+Using intermediate outcome targets can also simplify operational management.
+It has been noted that a long period of time can elapse between the implementation of countermeasures (vehicle safety measures are an example) and their final impact in terms of reduced final outcomes (deaths and injuries).
 At the same time, simple final outcome target-setting which does not involve forecasting of general trends may be confounded by other factors such as fluctuating economic trends (or increasing numbers of vulnerable road user groups (e.g. older people) in the general population) which can influence casualty reduction outcomes (Tingvall et al., 2010).
 Research indicates that intermediate outcome measures (safety performance indicators) should not be treated as statistically independent and that it is important to use a set of intermediate outcome targets at the same time (Tingvall et al., 2010).